On this page:

 Sex trafficking is a form of sexual exploitation and is a crime under the Criminal Code of Canada.
 It can include recruiting, harbouring, transporting, obtaining or providing a person for the purpose of sex.
 It involves the use of force, physical or psychological coercion or deception.
 Most individuals who are trafficked for the purpose of sexual exploitation are women and girls, but all people may be targeted.

-A Committee of the Board of Trustees that is authorized in accordance with the Education Act to exercise the powers and duties of the Board with regard to student suspension appeals and expulsion hearings.
+A Committee of the Board of Trustees authorized in accordance with the Education Act to exercise the powers and duties of the Board regarding student suspension appeals and expulsion hearings.

 “A whole school approach that utilizes a continuum of prevention programs, interventions, supports, and consequences to address inappropriate student behaviour and to build upon strategies that promote and foster positive behaviours.”
 This means that “when inappropriate behaviour occurs, disciplinary measures should be applied within a framework that shifts the focus from one that is solely punitive to one that is both corrective and supportive.
 Schools should utilize a range of interventions, supports and consequences that are developmentally and socio-emotionally appropriate and include learning opportunities for reinforcing positive behaviour while helping students to make better choices.”
 (Adapted from Ontario Ministry of Education, Policy/Program Memorandum No. 145, "Progressive Discipline and Promoting Positive Student Behaviour").